Trial of Michael Jackson: Aftermath

 Following the trial, Mesereau said Jackson would no longer allow people to enter in his room and would no longer "easily allow people to enter his life", as he had become a target for "people who want to extract money or build careers".
 Jackson moved to the Persian Gulf island country of Bahrain as a guest of Sheikh Abdullah.
-According to Jackson's brother Jermaine, unbeknownst to Jackson, the family had intended to send him to Bahrain had he been convicted.
+According to Jackson's brother Jermaine, unbeknownst to Jackson, the family had intended to send him to Bahrain had he been convicted due to Bahrain not having an extradition treaty with the United States at the time (there has been an extradition treaty since 2012).
 Jackson then lived in Ireland.
 He never returned to Neverland Ranch, saying it had been despoiled by police searches.

 The allegations continued to affect Jackson's career.
 Despite selling out a series of concerts in 2009, he was unable to find sponsors or merchandise partners.
 A judge observed in 2021 that "the fact that he earned not a penny from his image and likeness in 2006, 2007, or 2008 shows the effect those allegations had, and continued to have, until his death".